Ludovick Gagnon, the Sphinx team's new recruit

 The Sphinx team works on partial differential equations, control theory, inverse problems and numerical analysis.
 For my part, I work more specifically on control theory.Can you elaborate?It is the study of the evolution of a system's state (temperature of a room, shape of a wave in a canal) as a function of a force (our control - for example, air conditioning or a wave generator).
 On a mathematical level, we focus on seeing which states are accessible depending on the type of control selected.
 This theory has numerous applications.
 Two are of particular interest to me, due to the presence of a non-linear stable state, the soliton:

-- Cleaning a town's canals.
+Cleaning a town's canals.
 Canals are often polluted and the current cleaning method consists in emptying the canal, cleaning it, and then filling it up again.
 The idea I am looking to develop is to create solitons in the canal so that the current they create displaces the pollutants towards a water treatment plant.
-The advantage of this method is that is appears to be energy-efficient.
+The advantage of this method is that it appears to be energy-efficient.
 If that works, then collaborations will be possible with municipalities or companies responsible for carrying out pumping.

 Ludovick has other passions outside his professional activities.
 When he was young he played ice hockey - like any self-respecting Quebecker - but also enjoyed snowboarding and mountain hiking.
-However he is also interested in the theatre and, more specifically, improvisation - an activity he discovered two years ago.
+However he is also interested in the theater and, more specifically, improvisation - an activity he discovered two years ago.